-- 3. Squeeze the two tabs on the side of the turn signal bulb socket and pull straight out from the lamp. - 4.
-Install replacement bulb and connector assembly straight into the lamp until it locks in place. - 5.
-Reinstall plastic cap to headlamp assembly housing.
+- 4. Squeeze the two tabs on the side of the bulb socket and pull straight out from the lamp assembly. - 5.
+Disconnect the bulb from the wiring connector and install the replacement bulb. - 6.
+Install the bulb and connector assembly straight into the lamp until it locks in place. - 7.
+Install the turn signal bulb cap in the headlamp housing and rotate clockwise to lock in place.